Xierumeng/FTL-Event-Editor/README.md

 * 0.0.x Implementation of templated linked lists and nodes, basic commands (creating, finding, editing, deleting) for node and content manipulation
 * 0.1.x Addition of FTL data (events, text, rewards, ships, equipment etc.) and simulation environment
 * 0.1.3 Last version with linked list and nodes.
 2019-09-13.
-* 0.1.4.x Refactoring using maps instead of linked lists.
+* 0.1.4 Refactoring using maps instead of linked lists.
 Start of proper versioning control with Git.
-* 0.2.x Exporting program contents to XML format
-* 0.3.x Importing XML to program-readable format
-* 0.4.x Quality assurance, UI changes, improved error feedback, forum post
+* 0.4 Quality assurance, UI changes, improved error feedback, forum post

 #### Beta Versions

-* 0.5.x First finalized version of project for public consumption, bugfixes
+* 0.5 First finalized version of project for public consumption, bugfixes
-* 0.6.x Modify UI to be more user-friendly based on public feedback
+* 0.6 Modify UI to be more user-friendly based on public feedback
-* 0.7.x ???
-* 0.8.x ???
-* 0.9.x ???

 #### Release Versions

-* 1.0.x Second finalized version of project for public consumption, bugfixes
+* 1.0 Second finalized version of project for public consumption, bugfixes
-* 2.0.x Overhaul if necessary

-### Changelog

-Please see the appropriate file.

 ## Conclusion

 Hopefully everything goes to plan.
-I'm also thinking of adapting this to the other FTL XML files (blueprints, auto, etc.), but that will be later in 2020.
+I'm also thinking of adapting this to the other FTL XML files (blueprints, auto, etc.), but that will be later.

 Xierumeng